After

 in order to improve the situation.
 In true all-for-one-and-one-for-all

 style, they all elect to go back.
+So why the hell did you run all the

-and find a big red splat on the ground that is the only thing left of
+Not seeing the Yeti, they approach and find a big red splat on the ground

-camper when it was pushed over, but Gar realizes that the extra rifles
+rifles were leaning against the camper when it was pushed over, but

-were inside.
-All the while, the Monster Cam moves through the trees.
+Gar realizes that the extra rifles were inside.
+All the while, the Monster

-Ellen climbs into the camper and throws some skis out while trying to
+Cam moves through the trees.
+Ellen climbs into the camper and throws

-find the rifles.
-Tony remembers that there is a pistol in the cab and
+some skis out while trying to find the rifles.
+Tony remembers that there

-so climbs in to retrieve it.
+is a pistol in the cab and so climbs in to retrieve it.

 This